VirtoCommerce/vc-cli-module-template/README.md

 This repository contains `dotnet new` templates for Virto Commerce Modules.

 ## Templates
+* vc-module-dba-xapi - Creates a new Virto Commerce module with DB Agnostic and XAPI support.
 * vc-module-dba - Creates a new Virto Commerce module with DB Agnostic support.
 * vc-module-xapi - Creates a new Virto Commerce module with XAPI support.